If you are a local student you may be eligible.

 The first step to enrolling is completing the application short form from the Apply Now page.

-It is a mandatory government requirement for all prospective students to complete an online literacy and numeracy assessment.
+You will be required to complete an online literacy and numeracy assessment.

 If you need assistance with your application and the next steps, you can contact one of our Education and Course Advisors on 1300 635 276 or follow a step-by-step guide to enrolling for vocational education local students.